mediaelch/mediaelch-blog/content/posts/mediaelch-v2.8.8.md

 Attention to all packagers: MediaElch now requires the Qt SVG module!
 Please also note that MediaElch no longer requires the Qt Script module.

+## Update 2021-04-26

+Users reported that the Windows version of MediaElch _always_ opened a terminal (command line window).
+This was not intended.
+We therefore updated the Windows version.
+We did _not_ increase the patch version.
+The version is still 2.8.8 but the date in the filename changed from 2021-04-26 to 2021-04-27.

 ## Known Issues

 There are some known issues that were not fixed in v2.8.8.